codepath/android_guides/Troubleshooting-Eclipse-Issues.md

 First, try simply running `Project => Clean...` from the top-menu on the project and then re-running the app.
 If it still doesn't work, it might be the issue explained in the next paragraph.

 This happens when the Android project was generated with a minimum SDK of 10 or below.
 One fix is to simply generate new projects with a minimum SDK of 14 instead.
-However when generating with a lower minSDK, in order to maintain compatibility with older versions, you'll notice that the activity Java class (i.e src/.../MainActivity.java) extends from `ActionBarActivity` rather than the standard `Activity` class.
-When an activity extends from `ActionBarActivity`, this requires the app to use a "backwards compatible theme".
+However when generating with a lower minSDK, in order to maintain compatibility with older versions, you'll notice that the activity Java class (i.e src/.../MainActivity.java) extends from `AppCompatActivity` rather than the standard `Activity` class.
+When an activity extends from `AppCompatActivity`, this requires the app to use a "backwards compatible theme".
 Easiest fix is to change the theme for the application within the `AndroidManifest.xml` such that `application:theme` is set to `@style/Theme.AppCompat.Light.DarkActionBar` as shown below:

 <img src="http://i.imgur.com/aIXHlQM.gif" width="750" />